tiagodusilva/SOPE-proj1/README.md

 ### Behaviour on different computers

-As fas as we have explored, this program's behaviour doesn't differ on the various computers and linux distributions we tested (Ubuntu and Manjaro).
+As far as we have explored, this program's behaviour doesn't differ on the various computers and linux distributions we tested (Ubuntu, Manjaro and pure Arch).
 These tests are elaborated below.

 ### Testing